Barcelona's City Centre - A Local Expert Guides You Around One Day in the City Off The Beaten Tourist Track.

 ![]() |

-Having enjoyed a three-course Menu del Dia at lunchtime, I often find that evening time provides a great opportunity to enjoy some tapas.
+Having enjoyed a three-course Menu del Dia at lunchtime, I often find that evening time provides an opportunity to enjoy some tapas.
 As these are smaller dishes that are shared they can be as light or as filling as you wish.

-On Passeig de Gracia my favourite tapas bar is Tapaç 24.
+On Passeig de Gràcia my favourite tapas bar is Tapaç 24.
 This laid back restaurant is the creation of Carles Abellan - a famous Spanish chef.
-It is a great way to sample typically Catalan Spanish tapas to a very high standard.
+It is a way to sample typically Catalan Spanish tapas prepared to a high standard.

 Tel: +34 93 488 0977